pmorie/kubernetes/docs/proposals/volumes.md

 ## Use Cases

-1. As a user, I want the system to set ownership and permissions on volumes correctly to enabled the following scenarios:
+1. As a user, I want the system to set ownership and permissions on volumes correctly to enable the following scenarios:
     1. All containers running as root
     4. All containers running as the same non-root user
     5. Multiple containers running as a mix of root and non-root users
 2. As a user, I want all use-cases to work properly on systems where SELinux is enabled
+3. As a cluster operator, I want to support securing pods from one another using SELinux automatically when SELinux integration is enabled in a cluster

 ### Ownership and permissions

 #### All containers running as root

-For volumes that only need to be used by root, no action needs to be taken to change ownership or permissions.
+For volumes that only need to be used by root, no action needs to be taken to change ownership or permissions, but setting the ownership based on the supplemental group shared by all containers in a pod will also work.
 For situations where read-only access to a shared volume is required from one or more containers, the `VolumeMount`s in those containers should have the `readOnly` field set.

 #### All containers running as a single non-root user